-The ‘Your timeline’ feature is also available on Android phones and tablets, but not Apple devices at this point.
+The ‘Your timeline’ feature is also available on iOS and Android devices.

 If that’s all a bit creepy for you, you can delete your entire timeline history, or just individual days.
 You can also turn the feature off entirely if you don’t like it, or set data to be removed after a certain length of time.
 It’s all in the “Settings and privacy” section of the Timeline menu.

 Avoid The Hills